mafrasil/soar-task/README.md

 2. User authentication is not implemented as it wasn't in requirements
 3. Form submissions are simulated with delays
 4. Chart data is randomly generated for demonstration

-## Deployment

-The application is deployed and can be accessed at:

 ## Project Organization